Skip to main content Skip to footer

 5 best practices for effective timeline management

-Creating a timeline is just the beginning.
+Creating a timeline is the starting point.
 These practices ensure your project time management remains accurate, useful, and aligned with project reality throughout execution.

 1. Start with project scope definition

-Define what is included — and what is not — before building your timeline.
+Define what is and isn’t included before building your timeline.
 A clear scope prevents scope creep and ensures your schedule reflects the project’s true boundaries.

 List all deliverables, document assumptions and constraints, and confirm success criteria with stakeholders.
 When everyone agrees on scope, your timeline becomes a commitment rather than a wish list.
 For a more detailed breakdown of this process, see our guide on how to write a project plan.